Benjamin Ruben Montaño

 March 26, 1949 ~ May 23, 1969

-Benjamin Ruben Montaño was born on March 26, 1949, in California.
+Benjamin Ruben Montaño was born on March 26, 1949, in Southern California.
 He graduated from Tucson High School in 1967.
 While at Tucson High, Montaño was a member of the 1966 State Championship football team.
 His brother, Francisco Montaño, served in the U.S. Marines and was killed in action in April 1967.
 It was not long after Francisco was killed that Ruben joined the Army.
 SP4 Ruben Montaño was serving with B Company of 2nd Battalion, 47th Infantry in the 9th Infantry Division.
 He was wounded in action during the battle of Hamburger Hill in May 1969 and was evacuated to Camp Pendleton, California, where he came down with malaria and died a month later.
 The Montaño brothers were the only set of brothers from the Tucson area to be killed in action during the Vietnam War.

 Sources: Tucson Daily Citizen, June 27, 1969; Vietnam Veterans Memorial Fund Wall of Faces; Honor States.